oelcode/50FE-Stock-Ping/README.md

 ## Telegram Commands

-- **`/status`**: Get the current status of the stock checker, including runtime, requests, and monitored SKUs.
+- **`/status`**: Get the current status of the stock checker, including runtime, requests, and monitored cards.

 ---